Eating organic can be expensive, but we’ve got 30 clever, easy ways to help you save money and eat healthy on a budget.

 - Stop wasting food.
 Go to the store more often, rather than doing one big shop, to ensure you’re only buying exactly what you need.
 There’s some great tips out there about how to make food last longer, so be sure to follow those best practices.
 Freeze leftovers, buy in bulk and freeze the extras until you’re ready to use (works great for butter, produce, etc.).
 And for God’s sake, eat your leftovers!

 - Use a meal kit delivery service.
 One of the best ways I’ve found to eliminate waste in my kitchen is by using a meal kit delivery service.
 Sun Basket, the best healthy meal kit delivery service, offers organic, gourmet, fresh recipe boxes, including Vegan, Gluten-Free and Paleo meals, in eco-friendly, recyclable packaging.
-Get your first three meals TOTALLY FREE when you sign up using this link.
+Get $35 off your first order when you sign up using this link, or 50% off your order when you sign up using this link.

 - Grow your own food.
 If you can grow your own food, you’ll save some serious moolah.
 Even just growing your own herbs (which requires no land!) can save you a lot of money compared to buying organic herbs at the grocery store.
 And if you have the space, Backyard Chickens are a great way to save money on eggs!